Pilot (Arrested Development): Release and reception

 In the United States, the episode was watched by 7.98 million viewers during its original broadcast on November 2, 2003.
 "Pilot" was first released on home video in the United States on October 19, 2004 in the Complete First Season DVD box set, which also included an extended version of the episode.

 "Pilot" was well received with critics, notably for its deadpan humor and lack of a laugh track.
 The New York Times critic Alessandra Stanley wrote that any possible comparisons to The Royal Tenenbaums were unfair, noting that Arrested Development dropped the "highbrow precociousness" of that film.
 She praised the "dry, deadpan tone" and "offbeat satire", saying that the "humor lies in balancing the characters' loopiness with sly, satisfying digs at the rich."

 Tim Goodman of the San Francisco Chronicle praised the "film quality" and "comic beauty" of the series, while lauding Bateman's performance as "stunningly great".
 Goodman also said the series was too funny to survive, comparing it to the recently cancelled series Andy Richter Controls the Universe.
-The episode was highlighted by Today as one of the best television pilots of the season, praising it's earnest humor and writing.
+The episode was highlighted by Today as one of the best television pilots of the season, praising its earnest humor and writing.

 Matt Roush of TV Guide said that the pilot demonstrated it was "sophisticated and invigorating in its barbed wit and freewheeling blackouts and flashbacks" and praised the lack of a laugh track.
 Robert Bianco of USA Today wrote a largely positive review, exalting the performances of the entire ensemble cast, but called Bateman the standout.
 He, did, however, feel the series went too far outside the norm with the cousin storyline between George Michael and Maeby, referring to it as "alarming".

 The A.V.
 Club writer Noel Murray wrote that the series premiere used its time well, saying that "between the on-screen titles, the narration, the quick insert shots, the brief flashbacks, and the rapid-fire dialogue, creator Mitchell Hurwitz and his team of writers, directors, and editors impart massive amounts of information in a short span of time."
 In 2019, Brian Tallerico from Vulture ranked the episode as the fifth best of the whole series, while in 2015, Megan Walsh from Screen Rant ranked the episode as one of the ten best episodes of the show, writing, "From the very first minute of the first episode, the tone of the show was perfectly set."